bsod696/tigris-install/README.md

 tigris-install
 ===============

-This will install your Lamassu Bitcoin Machine remote server.
+This will install your Tigris Bitcoin Machine remote server.

 Instructions
 ------------